skyblock-wiki/wikitools-renders-1.8.9/README.md

 Minecraft mod to copy NBT, render entities and other things.
 When Advanced Tooltips are enabled, the Skyblock ID will be shown in the item's tooltip.

+To add items to the Copied Entity, press the Copy Entity key when hovering over an item.
+Armours will automatically go onto the entity, and holding shift when over a block will put it on its head.

 ## Keybinds

 * Copy Entity